RafaFischerReichert/clue_solver/README.md

 4. **Advanced Deduction**
    - If the solution for a category is known, and for another card in that category all but one player are known not to have it, the last possible player must have that card.

 This pipeline ensures that each deduction step feeds into the next, maximizing the information gained and keeping the knowledge base as up-to-date as possible.
-All deduction logic is now centralized in `updateKnowledgeWithDeductions` for maintainability and clarity.
+All deduction logic is centralized in `updateKnowledgeWithDeductions` for maintainability and clarity.

+### Suggestion AI Features
+The Suggestion AI includes advanced strategic capabilities:
+- **Strategic Value Recognition**: Recognizes when guessing cards in your hand can be strategically valuable
+- **Enhanced Scoring System**: Combines entropy-based information gain with strategic value bonuses
+- **Smart Penalty System**: Properly penalizes poor guesses while rewarding strategic moves
+- **LikelyHas Probability System**: Tracks cards likely to be in specific players' hands vs. default probability
+- **World Generation**: Advanced possible world generation with probability calculations for better AI decision making

 ### Knowledge Base System
 The app uses a sophisticated three-state knowledge system: